 Process safety pioneer Trevor Kletz was a regular contributor to Hazards from its outset 60 years ago, serving as a committee member and helping to develop and grow the conference series.
 The Trevor Kletz Hazards lecture was introduced in his memory.

 This year's lecture will be delivered by Steve Rae, whose survival from the Piper Alpha disaster in 1988 left him with an unquenchable desire to improve safety in the industry.

 How Do You Learn from the Mistakes of Others Before You Make Your Own?

 Invited industry experts will participate in our panel discussion, taking questions from the audience and sharing their thoughts.

 As well as oral presentations, there will be a wealth of process safety knowledge and experience shared in poster form, available to view throughout the conference.

 Delegates will be invited to vote for their best poster throughout the conference and the winner will be awarded the Sam Mannan Poster Prize.
 The poster prize is named in memory of the Executive Director of the Mary Kay O'Connor Process Safety Center (US), who supported Hazards for many years and passed away in 2018.

-Our two-hour workshop sessions will offer the opportunity to explore certain core topics in more depth and encourage you to reflect on how safety is managed in your organisation.
+Our two-hour workshop sessions will offer the chance to explore certain core topics in more depth and reflect on how safety is managed in your organisation.